 Local Rules and Partial Indigency

-Each state, and sometimes each county, has rules for determining how to qualify for court-appointed counsel.
-These rules often have some flexibility to account for the seriousness of the alleged crime or the probable length of the trial.
-So, even if you make a decent wage and could hire a private attorney to work on a short case, a judge may determine that you qualify for a court-appointed lawyer if the charges against you are more serious or if it appears that your trial may take some time.
+Each state, and sometimes each county, has its own rules for determining how to qualify for court-appointed counsel.
+The rules often take into account the seriousness of the alleged crime.
+So, even if you earn a decent wage and could hire a private attorney for a short misdemeanor case, a judge may determine that you're eligible for a court-appointed lawyer if the charges against you are serious ones that are likely to require a significant number of billable hours by your attorney.

-Lastly, if you earn income, but it's not high enough to hire a private attorney and not low enough to qualify you for a court-appointed lawyer, the judge may provide you with "partial indigency."
-Under this procedure, you're represented by court-appointed counsel, but you're also required to reimburse the state for a portion of your costs of representation.
+If your income is not quite high enough to bear the expense of a private attorney and not quite low enough to qualify for a free government-paid lawyer, the judge may make a determination of "partial indigency."
+This means that you're eligible for a court-appointed lawyer but must reimburse the government for a portion of your costs of representation.